![]() |

 read_only (CCACHE_READONLY or CCACHE_NOREADONLY, see Boolean values above) If true, ccache will attempt to use existing cached

-object files, but it will not add new results to the cache.
+results, but it will not add new results to any cache backend.
 Statistics

 counters will still be updated, though, unless the stats option is set